| "Life,

-Liberty and the Pursuit of Happiness"
+Liberty and the Pursuit of Happiness"versus

 "Life,